grt-pretender/pattern-randizer/README.md

-# pattern-randizer
-Tool for practicing improvisation (for musicians)
+# Randizer - tool for practicing musical improvisation

+Written in Vanilla JS.

+Choose random parameters for your music practice.

+And improvise using these prompts.